DEVELOPERS

 Render the full trust widget

-The widget is a richer trust surface.
-It fetches the verify endpoint, renders record status, signature state, payload integrity, and links to the registry and raw verification JSON.
+The widget is a richer public governance trust surface.
+It fetches the verification endpoint, renders certification status, signature state, canonical payload integrity, and links to the registry and signed proof JSON.

 Render widget via SDK (recommended)